Charles Xavier (film character): Stryker's siege and imprisonment

 Upon learning that the mutant Kurt Wagner attacked the President of the United States, Xavier sends Storm and Jean Grey to bring him in for questioning.
-Xavier and Scott leave Logan in charge of the school so they can visit Lehnserr in the plastic prison.
-In Lehnserr's cell, Xavier learns that Lehnserr was brainwashed by Stryker and forced to tell Stryker all about the school and Cerebro.
+Xavier and Scott leave Logan in charge of the school so they can visit Lehnsherr in the plastic prison.
+In Lehnsherr's cell, Xavier learns that Lehnsherr was brainwashed by Stryker and forced to tell Stryker all about the school and Cerebro.
 Xavier realizes too late that it is a trap and is captured.
 He wakes up in Stryker's underground test facility, tied to a chair and fixed to a device that restricts his mental powers.
 He is left in the room with Stryker's son Jason.
 Now brainwashed by his father, Jason traps Xavier into various illusions, keeping him in one where Xavier is back in the school, now completely empty, and Jason is portrayed as a scared little girl.
 To comfort the "girl" and find his students, Xavier goes to use Cerebro.
 Xavier was captured to power a makeshift Cerebro created by Stryker.
 When Xavier's powers are magnified by Cerebro, he can locate any mutant in the world.
 Through intense concentration, he can kill humans or mutants.
 Under Jason's illusion, Xavier is tricked into concentrating on all of the world's mutants, nearly killing them.
-He then switches to attacking all of the world's humans after Lehnserr confronts and threatens Jason.
+He then switches to attacking all of the world's humans after Lehnsherr confronts and threatens Jason.
 Kurt and Storm rescue Xavier from the illusion.
 Jean sacrifices herself to save the X-Men, they then fly to Washington to warn the president against the possibility of a mutant/human war.